tamastitkos/math/README.md

 4. Isometric rigidity of the Wasserstein space W<sub>1</sub>(G) over Carnot groups (with Z.M.
 Balogh and D. Virosztek)

 5. Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group (with Z.M.
-Balogh and D. Virosztek) [to appear in Revista Matemática Iberoamericana]
+Balogh and D. Virosztek)<br />
+   [to appear in Revista Matemática Iberoamericana]

 6. Lattice properties of strength functions (with A. Ramanantoanina)<br />